 The school is place where “leisure is enjoyed,” a place free from work.
 Literary studies take place after schooling.
 The idea of “‘students attending a school’ is attested from c.
 1300; sense of ‘school building’ is first recorded 1590s.”

-While “school” denotes a building, “education” is associated with the formation of a life.
+While “school” denotes a building, “education” means the formation of a life.
 In 1828, Noah Webster defined education as follows:

 n.
 [L. educatio. ] The bringing up, as of a child, instruction; formation of manners.
 Education comprehends all that series of instruction and discipline which is intended to enlighten the understanding, correct the temper, and form the manners and habits of youth, and fit them for usefulness in their future stations.

 Note that education is comprehensive.
 It deals with both the gaining of knowledge and the development of character – virtue.
-The combination of virtue and knowledge leads to wisdom.
+And the combination of virtue and knowledge leads to wisdom.